ShravaniAnilPatil/ShravaniAnilPatil/README.md

 <!--
 **ShravaniAnilPatil/ShravaniAnilPatil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 ## Passionate Full Stack Developer
+I'm a 3rd-year engineering student with a passion for Java programming and solving real-world problems.
+I love creating innovative solutions and exploring new technologies.

 ### 🚀 Tech Stack:

 <p align="left">